mahmoud/sedimental/entries/simple_statistics_for_systems.md

 ## Dipping into the stream

-The most straightforward statistical solution to too much data is to simply work with less of it.
-The canonical way to achieve this without introducing bias with through random sampling.
+Traditionally statisticians have had trouble collecting the data.
+In software cases, the collection is automatic.
+Too automatic.
+We always end up with too much.
+The easy way to handle excess data is to discard it.
+The harder part is discarding data without introducing bias.
+Both cases, traditional and modern, use the same solution: random sampling.

+The twist is that we are sampling from an unknown population, looking only at one point at a time.
+This use case calls for a special class of algorithms: online algorithms, which are a subclass of streaming algorithms.
+"Online" implies only single points are considered in a single pass.
+"Streaming" implies the program can only consider a subset of the data at a time, but can work in batches or run multiple passes.
 Fortunately, Donald Knuth popularized an elegant approach that enables random sampling over a stream: Reservoir Sampling.

 First we designate a *counter*, to be incremented for every data point seen, as well as the *reservoir*, generally an ordered container of a